 The Canadian Cyclists of World War I, Reconnaissance and Resilience on Two Wheels

-Formation and Early Roles
+Formation and Early Role

 Training and Equipment